 Valley Flashing

-Valley flashing is installed in roof valleys where two roof planes meet together.
-Since valleys collect large amounts of rainwater during storms, flashing helps guide water safely off the roof.
+Valley flashing runs through roof valleys where two roof slopes meet.
+Because these areas carry a large amount of rainwater during storms, flashing helps move water down the roof instead of underneath the shingles.

 Vent Pipe Flashing